deltachat/deltachat-pages/en/help.md

   device.

-### Can I set a Signature Text/Status/Motto with Delta Chat? {#signature}
+### Can I set a Bio/Signature/Status/Motto with Delta Chat? {#signature}

 Yes,
-you can do so under "Settings > Profile > Signature Text".
+you can do so under **Settings → Profile → Bio**.
 Your contacts who use Delta Chat will see it when they view your contact details.
-To everyone else,
-It will appear as an e-mail signature below the text of all your messages.
+Moreover, it will appear as a classic e-mail signature.

 ### What do Pinning, Muting and Archiving mean?